-Students who completed their degrees in August 2015 and December 2015 and have graduated are still eligible to be considered for this opportunity.
+- Students who recently completed their degrees and have graduated are still eligible to be considered for this opportunity.

 For further information, contact Lisa W. Booth at

-A committee composed of faculty mentors of undergraduate research will review submitted applications.
-Selection of 8-12 papers for presentation will be completed and authors notified by May 15, 2016.
+- A committee composed of faculty mentors of undergraduate research will review submitted applications.